varunpareek690/major-project-decentralized-web3-file-sharing-system/code-crafter/1-torrent-files.md

 * The `pieces` field is a **concatenation of 20-byte SHA-1 hashes** of each file piece.
 * Pieces are chunks of the file(s) with size defined by `piece length`.
-* Each peer uses these hashes to verify the integrity of downloaded data.
+* Each peer uses these hashes to verify the integrity of downloaded payload.

 ---